tm-26/Enhancing-stock-price-prediction-models-by-using-concept-drift-detectors/readme.txt

  where:
        0 = default value (0.05)

+The detectors.py file found in the Concept Drift Detectors folder tests 4 diffent concept drift detectors.
+To make use of this file python 3.7.7 (or a more recent version) needs to be installed with the following libraries: pandas >= 1.1.0 scikit-multiflow >= 0.5.3

+It takes in the following 2 arguments: args[0] --> Controls which data-set is going to be used:
+ where:
+       0 = ACL18
+       Bigger then 0 = KDD17
+ args[1] --> Controls which concept drift detector is going to be used
+ where:
+	0 = EDDM
+	1 = HDDMa
+	2 = HDDMw
+	3 = PH

 The models.py file found in the models folder tests three diffrent NN models.
 To make use of this file python 3.6.12 (or a more recent version) needs to be installed with the following libraries: numpy = 1.14.5